Metoprolol to Reduce Perioperative Myocardial Injury (ORION)

 Time Frame

-Time Frame: Up to 72 hours following surgery
+Time Frame: 0-3 days, following surgery

-Monitor Post-operative Myocardial ischemia
+Monitor Post-operative Myocardial Ischemia

-Time Frame: Up to 72 hours following surgery
+Time Frame: 0-3 days, following surgery

 Post-operative cardiac monitoring via ECG to evaluate if myocardial ischemia is present.